-Office Workflows
+83 Office Workflows

-One of the limitations in the adoption of protocols defined by the PWG has been native support for the protocol in major operating systems.
-A protocol for all the services hosted on MFDs will allow workflow applications to directly integrate the MFD as on and off ramp for documents.
-Various vendors can provide innovative solutions to real world problems and integrate devices that implement an appropriate set of PWG services.
-The processes within the workflow can communicate directly with the devices for document acquisitions, transformation and routing to intermediate or final destinations.

-The modeling of MFD services has shown that there is a great deal of commonality in the system and job states, in state transitions and in the life cycles of jobs and documents.
-The exploitation of this commonality provides an advantage in the development of workflows that utilize MFDs as on and off ramps for documents.

-A Web Services binding of the MFD model has the advantage of an existing standard workflow language (Web Services Business Process Execution Language).
-This workflow language and other Web Service based languages can integrate MFDs into distributed or hosted solutions.
-Perhaps one of these could be leveraged for device resident workflows (i.e. complex MFD jobs).
+- 84 One of the limitations in the adoption of protocols defined by the PWG has been native support for the - 85 protocol in major operating systems.
+A protocol for all the services hosted on MFDs will allow Web - 86 Service enabled workflow applications to directly integrate the MFD as on and off ramp for documents. - 87 Various vendors can provide innovative solutions to real world problems and integrate devices that - 88 implement an appropriate set of PWG services.
+The processes within the workflow can communicate - 89 directly with the devices for document acquisitions, transformation and routing to intermediate or final - 90 destinations. - 91 The modeling of MFD services has shown that there is a great deal of commonality in the hosted - 92 services and job states, in state transitions and in the life cycles of jobs and documents.
+The exploitation - 93 of this commonality provides an advantage in the development of workflows that utilize MFDs as on and - 94 off ramps for documents. - 95 A Web Services binding of the MFD model has the advantage of integration with existing standard - 96 workflow languages (e.g., WSBPEL).
+The WSBPEL workflow language and other Web Service based - 97 languages can integrate MFDs into distributed or hosted solutions.
+It is possible that one of the existing - 98 workflow languages could be leveraged for device resident workflows (i.e. complex MFD jobs).

-Effective Standards and the PWG
+99 Effective Standards and the PWG

-Experience has shown that the PWG standards are most widely implemented when they define specific protocols and managed information.
-Abstract specifications without interoperable implementations are perceived to be of reduced value.
-However, defining capabilities and characteristics in the abstract is often necessary preparation for the concepts to be durable and the various binding-specific standards to be reasonably cohesive.
-For example, the value of PWG Semantic Model v1 is realized in its concrete mapping to IPP, UPnP Basic Print, Java Print APIs, WS-Print, LDAP Printer Schema, SLP Printer Template, etc. But without the abstract Semantic Model, there might well have been little consistency among these various concrete, applied standards.
-Similarly, the benefits of PWG Semantic Model v2 will be realized in mapping of abstract elements of all of the MFD imaging services to concrete protocols
+- 100 Experience has shown that the PWG standards are most widely implemented when they define specific 101 protocols and managed information.
+Abstract specifications without interoperable implementations are 102 perceived to be of reduced value.
+However, defining capabilities and characteristics in the abstract is 103 often necessary preparation for the concepts to be durable and the various binding-specific standards to 104 be reasonably cohesive.
+For example, the value of PWG Semantic Model v1 is realized in its concrete 105 mapping to IPP, UPnP Basic Print, Java Print APIs, WS-Print, LDAP Printer Schema, SLP Printer Template, 106 etc. But without the abstract Semantic Model, there might well have been little consistency among 107 these various concrete, applied standards.
+Similarly, the benefits of PWG Semantic Model v2 will be - 108 realized in the mapping of abstract elements of all of the MFD imaging services to concrete protocols